Skip to main content

 For Students

-Are you interested in learning what it takes to run a nonprofit from the boardroom?
-Do you want to work on high-level strategic issues in a functioning nonprofit organization?
+Are you a graduate student interested in learning what it takes to run a nonprofit from the boardroom?
+Do you want to contribute to high-level strategic projects for an impactful nonprofit organization?

 300+